-- Kitchens are 15-18 m2 and include dining table & chairs, electric ovens and 4-ring hob/extractor fan, fridge freezer and microwave, shared between two to five people.
+- Kitchens are 15-18 m2 and include dining table and chairs, electric ovens and 4-ring hob/extractor fan, fridge freezer and microwave, shared between two to five people

 - Approximately 10 minutes' walk from City's main buildings.

-In addition, this hall has the following features:
+In addition, this hall has the following facilities:

 - On-site management and staffed reception during business hours